stephengpope/no-code-architects-toolkit/README.md

 ![Original Logo Symbol](https://github.com/user-attachments/assets/75173cf4-2502-4710-998b-6b81740ae1bd)

-# No-Code Architects Toolkit by Stephen G. Pope
+# No-Code Architects Toolkit API

+Created by Stephen G. Pope.

 Tired of wasting thousands of dollars on API subscriptions to support all your automations?
 What if there was a free alternative?